oddlama/agenix-rekey/README.md

 secret should be written to stdout and any info or errors to stderr.

-Note that the script is run with `set -euo pipefail` conditions as the normal user that runs `nix run .#generate-secrets`.
+Note that the script is run with `set -euo pipefail` conditions as the normal user that runs `agenix generate`.

 ## `age.secrets.<name>.generator.tags`